 - Leavenworth Ski Hill

-But the Highway 2 location is more extensive, offers great outdoor patio seating, live music most weekends, and has ample parking space for everyone.
+However, Blue Spirits has moved to a new location that provides more room, allowing for great outdoor patio seating live music most weekends, and ample parking space for everyone.

 After an adventurous winter day in Leavenworth, there’s nothing better than a drink or two at the brewery.
 Our favorite brewery in Leavenworth is Icicle Brewery, with its savory snacks such as warm Bavarian pretzels, cheese plates, soups, and of course, its beer.